codiiv/laravel-taxonomies/README.md

     ```
     Codiiv\Taxonomies\TaxonomiesServiceProvider::class,
     ```
+3. Now that we have published a few new files to our application we need to reload them with the following command:

+    ```
+    composer dump-autoload
+    ```

-3. Publish the Vendor Assets files by running:
+4. Publish the Vendor Assets files by running:

     ```
     php artisan vendor:publish --provider="Codiiv\Taxonomies\TaxonomiesServiceProvider"